 Infinite Scroll, Load More, and Pagination are popular navigation methods, each with its strengths and weaknesses.
 There’s no way to determine a definite “best” option as they serve different purposes.
-But, understanding their unique functions can clarify when to use each method.
+But understanding their unique functions can clarify when to use each method.
+This guide compares pagination vs infinite scroll vs load more to help you choose the best one for your particular case.

 This article explores the pros and cons of these techniques, provides examples of their usage, and shares tips to enhance user experience during navigation on your website.